kiszsolt/Gaussian-beam-param-calulator/README.md

-This i a jupyter notebook for calculating Gaussian beam parameters from beam curvature measurements.
+This is a jupyter notebook for calculating Gaussian beam parameters from beam curvature measurements.